Hello and welcome to my site. I am a counsellor in Bristol and online.

 What to expect in an intro session

 People often ask me about this, so I've added this section.
-The intro session is a chance to meet and see what it might be like to work together.
-I will ask you to tell me what has brought you to counselling and you are welcome to ask me any questions about the process of counselling, the style of the counselling I offer, my professional qualifications and experience.
-We can talk about how counselling might help.
+An initial session is a chance to meet and see what it might be like to work together.
+I will ask you to tell me what has brought you to counselling and you are welcome to ask me any questions.
+I can explain how I work, the different approaches and how they can help.

 Perhaps you are aware of how things that have happened in the past are affecting you now?
 In the intro session I might also invite you to tell me a little of your personal history.
 Essentially, I will just want to start to get to know you.